-When considering succession planning, the Committee bears in mind the balance of skills, knowledge, experience and diversity including gender existing on the Board.
-The Nomination Committee considers diversity as part of the annual performance evaluation and it is felt that there is a sufficient range of backgrounds on the Board, and each Director brings different qualities to the Board and its discussions.
+When considering succession planning, the Committee bears in mind the balance of skills, knowledge, experience and diversity including gender, existing on the Board.
+The Nominations Committee considers diversity as part of the annual performance evaluation and it is felt that there is a sufficient range of backgrounds on the Board, and each Director brings different qualities to the Board and its discussions.

 Given the small size of the Board, it is not considered appropriate for the Company to have set targets in relation to gender diversity.
 Candidates will be assessed in relation to the relevant needs of the Company at the time of appointment.
 The Nominations Committee will make recommendations when the recruitment of additional non-executive Directors is required.
 Once a decision is made to recruit additional Directors to the Board, a formal job description is drawn up.
 The Company may use external agencies as and when the requirement to recruit an additional Board member becomes necessary.
+In relation to the most recent Board appointment, the Nominations Committee and the Board were clear about the specific and specialist skills and experience in China and the Chinese market which were required in an additional director.
+The Committee did not engage the services of an outside search and selection agency for this appointment because the Committee took the view that it would be unlikely that an agency would provide access to any suitable candidates that could not be sourced directly by the Committee with the assistance of the Investment Manager.
+Mr Clissold is well known in his field and the Committee was unanimous in its view that with his specific skills and experience he would be a valuable asset to the Board.